 Students may get paid for being a teaching assistant or may receive credit on their transcript, but not both.
 A maximum of one credit per semester for assisting in teaching activities is available.
-These credits will not count toward the total number of credit hours required for the MS or PhD degree.
-Approximately 30 clock hours of work during a semester is expected of a student earning one hour of credit.
+Credits earned for Teaching Assistantships cannot be used to meet the minimum 72 credit requirement or for any other Core Curriculum requirement.
 A TA Appointment Form must be completed with the instructor’s signature before the student can register for the credit.

 10. Tuition Waiver –

 Tuition is charged for all students regardless of employee status.
 Non-faculty employees are eligible for a tuition reimbursement from the Department of Human Resources of up to $2,400 per calendar year.
 Under certain circumstances, students may also be eligible for a tuition waiver from the Dean of the Graduate School of Biomedical Sciences.
 The Dean of the Graduate School may waive tuition for Mount Sinai employees (e.g., research technicians) wishing to enroll in basic science PhD level course(s) who have an interest in pursuing a PhD in Biomedical Sciences or Neurosciences at ISMMS.